dapopescu/MultivariatePolynomialMultiplicationGPU/README.md

 # Multivariate Polynomial Multiplication GPU

-Code for the multivariate polynomial multiplication on GPU
+Source code, tests and results for the multivariate polynomial multiplication on GPU

 Paper: